8½: Plot

 Guido Anselmi, a famous Italian film director, is suffering from "director's block".
 Stalled on his new science fiction film that includes thinly veiled autobiographical references, he has lost interest amidst artistic and marital difficulties.

 While attempting to recover from his anxieties at a luxurious spa, Guido hires a well-known critic to review his ideas for his film, but the critic blasts them.
+The film portrays Guido ambiguously floating in and out of surrealistic dreams and flashbacks to his childhood.
 Guido has recurring visions of an Ideal Woman, whom he sees as key to his story.
 His mistress Carla comes to visit him, but Guido puts her in a separate hotel.
 The film production crew relocates to Guido's hotel in an unsuccessful attempt to get him to work on the film.

-Guido admits to a cardinal that he is not happy.
-The cardinal offers little insight.
+Guido admits to a cardinal that he is not happy, but the cardinal indicates that only religion can lead to salvation.
 Guido invites his estranged wife Luisa and her friends to join him.
 They dance, but Guido abandons her for his production crew.
 Guido confesses to his wife's best friend Rosella that he wanted to make a film that was pure and honest, but he is struggling with something honest to say.

 Carla surprises Guido, Luisa, and Rosella outside the hotel, and Guido claims that he and Carla ended their affair years earlier.
 Luisa and Rosella call him on the lie, and Guido slips into a fantasy world where he lords over a harem of women from his life, but a rejected showgirl starts a rebellion.
 The fantasy women attack Guido with harsh truths about him and his sex life.